Greater-London-Authority/webhook-deployer/README.md

 # Webook deployer

-This is a tool that listens for a `workflow_run.completed` webhook triggered by GitHub Actions, downloads the associated build artifcat `.zip` file, and extacts its contents to a specified directory.
+`webhook-deployer` is a tool that listens for a `workflow_run.completed` webhook triggered by GitHub Actions, downloads the associated build artifcat `.zip` file, and extacts its contents to a specified directory.

 ## Motivating problem